anasen-collab/analysis/SiCal/readme.md

 To undo the actions of `git filter-branch` use the command `git reset --hard refs/original/refs/heads/master`.

-On the remote clones of the repository, the following command must be used to bring the clone up to date without duplicating every commit. `git reset --hard origin/master`
+On the remote clones of the repository, the following command must be used to bring the clone up to date without duplicating every commit. check the difference with
+`git diff origin` or `git diff origin --diff-filter=r` ensure that the only changes are renames then

+`git reset --hard origin/master`